ILIAS-eLearning/ILIAS/tests/README.md

 <a name="unit-test-structure"></a>
 ### Unit-Test structure
 Each unit test is usually structured into three parts: arrange, act and assert.
 These are also known as the triple A mnemonic.
-[1, Location 1161]
+[1, Chap.
+4]

 - **Arrange** A proper system state is created by creating objects and interacting with them.